Guacamole, Roasted Red Pepper and Swiss Sandwiches

 GUACAMOLE, ROASTED RED PEPPER AND SWISS SANDWICHES

 (My own concoction)

-NOTE: If the cheese hasn’t melted to your satisfaction, place sandwich on a microwavable plate and microwave about 15 seconds on so until cheese melts adequately..
+- [b]NOTE:[/b] If the cheese hasn’t melted to your satisfaction, place sandwich on a microwavable plate and microwave 15 seconds or so until cheese melts adequately.

 I’m seriously drooling here.

 Guacamole, Roasted Red Pepper and Swiss Sandwiches are an excellent option for Meatless Mondays.
 These sandwiches are very filling and satisfying.
 I do recommend you use a sturdy bread like sour dough, pumpernickel, or rye when making these.